|Nutritional Guidelines (per serving)|

 - 1/2 cup powdered sugar, for dusting

 In a medium bowl, soak the raisins, candied fruit, and almonds in the rum overnight, stirring occasionally.

-In a small bowl, dissolve the yeast in warm milk with a pinch of sugar.
+In a small bowl, dissolve the yeast in 1/2 cup warm milk with a pinch of sugar.

-Mix 4 cups of flour with the egg, yeast mixture, 1/3 cup of sugar, lemon zest, vanilla, and salt using a spoon or in a stand mixer with the dough hook for several minutes.
+Mix 4 cups of flour with the yeast mixture, egg, remaining 3/4 cup milk, 1/3 cup of sugar, lemon zest, vanilla, and salt using a spoon or in a stand mixer with the dough hook for several minutes.
 The dough should just come together and not be very smooth yet.
 Remove from the bowl and set aside.

 Let the dough rest, covered, for 30 minutes.

 Turn dough out onto a tabletop or lightly floured board.
 Knead in the rum-soaked fruit and almonds.
 Let rest for 15 minutes.

 Return the dough to the floured board and form into a rectangle with two high sides and a dip in the middle.
 Fold one-third of the dough over to the middle, filling the dip.
 Pat into a stollen shape.

 Fold a piece of aluminum foil several times on the two long ends to build walls for the stollen so it holds the shape while baking.
 You may also use a stollen pan if you have one.

 Let the stollen rise for 30 minutes in a warm place.
 Heat the oven to 350 F.

 Dot the top of the stollen with the remaining 1 tablespoon softened butter.
 Bake loaves for 45 to 55 minutes, or until loaves are golden and done, about 190 F in the center.
 Cover with foil if it begins to brown too much.

 Brush warm loaf with the melted butter and dust thickly with powdered sugar.
 Cool on rack.

 Wrap tightly in foil and keep in a cool place for 2 to 3 weeks to ripen.